discuit-community/alt-text-bot/CONSENT.md

 # alt text bot consent

-**opt in**  -add `<!-- altbot:opt-in -->` to your user “about me” or your community’s description.
+**opt in:** add `<!-- altbot:opt-in -->` to your user “about me” or your community’s description.

-**opt out** - just remove that line. changes happen right away, but won’t stop anything already started.
+**opt out:** just remove that line. changes happen right away, but won’t stop anything already started.

 **when do i generate alt text?**